numberlock11/WSONE-Docs/docs/Google/Android_MAM_Overview.md

 > Approving an app does not automatically make the app available to a user.
 App approvals enable adding the app to the Workspace ONE UEM console, after which the app can be assigned to a user.

-### Deploying internally developed apps (private apps)
+## Deploying internally developed apps
-With Android Enterprise, internally developed apps can either be hosted on Google Play, or within the Workspace ONE UEM console.
-Deploying your private apps on Google Play has many benefits:
+With Android Enterprise, internally developed apps can either be hosted on managed Google Play, or within the Workspace ONE UEM console.
+Hosting the app in managed Google Play provides several benefits and is the preferred option for delivering apps.
+These benefits are listed below:

 * Your app is limited to your organization (or a list of organizations of your choosing).
 Although the app is uploaded to Play, it'll only be available to users within your organization.
 * Your apps are scanned by Google to ensure it meets best practices for Android app development.